alexscheelmeyer/docker-wrap/README.md

 ## Warning
-This does not currently do any input sanitization and forwards your inputs to the shell, so be sure to not use user inputs for the arguments without sanitizing the first.
+This does not currently do any input sanitization and forwards your inputs to the shell, so be sure to not use user inputs for the arguments without sanitizing them first.

 ## Usage
 This package uses es6 import syntax, so be sure to use Node >= V13.